ferama/shellme/README.md

 Shellme is a full web terminal server micro service.

-It supports full escape sequences.
+It supports escape sequences so you can run vim too :).
 It is written in golang

 ![Image of Shellme](https://raw.githubusercontent.com/ferama/shellme/master/docs/shellme.gif)

 ## How to run

-You can build a single binary cloning this repo and running the **build.sh** script.
+You can build a the binary distribution cloning this repo and running the **build.sh** script.
 You will need:

 * go 1.16
 * node 14

-For a quick tryout you can run an instance on an ubuntu based container running:
+For a quick tryout you can run an instance inside an ubuntu based container using:

 ```
 $ docker run -p 8000:8000 ferama/shellme